Get Started with a HELOC

 - Once you receive HELOC funds you are welcome to withdraw the money in $4,000 increments without fee.
 Variable interest rates will be charged on the withdrawal amount only.
 Early payoff can be made without financial penalty.

 - Balances not paid by the end of the agreement may be refinanced into another HELOC or subjected to regular installment payments.

 How do you get started?

-After you complete the short contact form on our website, an Amplify agent contacts you to learn more about your needs, then completes your initial application if you’re ready.
+After you complete the short walkthrough form on our website, an Amplify agent contacts you to learn more about your needs, then completes your initial application if you’re ready.
 You will be asked to sign several documents and provide several more confirming your income and debt history.
 If all goes well, your closing will then be scheduled at an Amplify office, title company office or attorney’s office at a time convenient to you.

 We encourage you to pursue your financial goals by completing a HELOC walkthrough form.